alt-cs-lab/alt-cs-lab.github.io/content/conference/_index.md

 ## Travel & Logistics

 * **Conference Hotel**: [Holiday Inn Manhattan At the Campus](https://www.ihg.com/holidayinn/hotels/us/en/manhattan/manhi/hoteldetail)
   * Hotel reservations have been handled through the RSVP process.
-Make sure you get a printed receipt after checkout!
+Make sure you get an itemized receipt after checkout!
 * **Parking**
   * Hotel guests have free parking at the conference hotel.
 The conference is a short 10 minute walk to the Engineering Complex.
   * Parking passes are available for registrants who requested one.
 Parking can be found in lot A28 to the north of the Engineering Complex and also lot D1 to the west of Memorial Stadium.